phillipian/phillipian-wp-2019/README.md

 - [X] Search bar & list
 - [X] Related Posts
 - [X] About Page, Basic Masthead
+- Random Pages
+  - [ ] Advertise with The Phillipian
+  - [ ] Sign up for newsletter
+  - [ ] Write for The Phillipian (/join? make video for this?)

 ## Homepage
 - [X] General